fhferreira/midas/PROPOSAL.md

   * Ask a question
   * Chain questions
   * Use conjunctions
-  * Wrap questions in opperations
+  * Wrap questions in operations

 #### v0.5 Streaming A
   * Stream `$data` via an array of commands and algorightms